untidy-hair/calleee/docs/guide/custom-matchers.rst

 The wide assortment of predefined matchers should be sufficient for a vast majority of your use cases.

-But when they're not, don't worry. *callee* enables you to create your own, custom matchers quickly and succinctly.
+But when they're not, don't worry. *calleee* enables you to create your own, custom matchers quickly and succinctly.
-Those new matchers will be as capable as the standard ones, too, meaning you can use them in :ref:`logical expressions <logical-expressions>`, or with collection matchers such as :class:`~callee.collections.List`.
+Those new matchers will be as capable as the standard ones, too, meaning you can use them in :ref:`logical expressions <logical-expressions>`, or with collection matchers such as :class:`~calleee.collections.List`.

 Here you can learn about all the possible ways of creating matchers with custom logic.